-The search bar in the Portal is available in every view.
-The search function splits a search query into terms and operators.
+The search divides a search query into terms and operators.
 There are two types of terms:

-- A simple term involves a single word, such as "order" or "create". - A phrase involves a group of words that is grouped together by quotation marks, such as "create an order". - In German and English, inflections such as the plural form are also taken into account.
-When it comes to all other languages, these search settings can also be configured by your tts Professional Services Consultant.
+- A simple term involves a single word, such as "order" or "create". - A phrase involves a group of words that is grouped together by quotation marks, such as "create an order".

-1.1 Wildcard modifier (placeholder)
+3.1 Wildcard modifier (placeholder)